gerrit-coder/test/gerrit/README.md

    ./gerrit.sh run
    ```

-   **Note**: The init container (`gerrit-init`) will run first to create the required directory structure in the volume, then the main Gerrit container will start with your `gerrit.config` file bind-mounted.
+   **Note**: The init container (`gerrit-init`) will run first to create the required directory structure in the volume, then the main Gerrit container will start with your `etc/gerrit.config` file bind-mounted.

 4. **Access Gerrit**:
    - Web UI: http://localhost:8080